arosenkranz/scenarios/datadog-app-lab/finish.md

 Congratulations!
-You have set up your account and are ready to start using the Datadog app.
+You have set up your account and are ready to start using the Datadog app in upcoming labs.

-In the next section we will actually start working with Datadog.
+Remember that throughout all labs, you can use the `creds` command to retrieve your account credentials.